-SA Objective Proposed Policy No policy HRA implications
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures

 With regards to the HRA implications there are no likely significant effects.
 However the policy could be strengthened to provide provision to environmental protection with regards to supporting new developments.